hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - All the images/figures produced during the software development process should be recorded in SVG format use Javadoc to generate useful documentation for Java code;
 - The program needs to be simple to update and manage;
-- Useful error notifications and records must be provided by the system for debugging reasons;
+- The application should provide useful error notifications and records must be provided by the system for debugging reasons;
 - The application must support the English language;
 - The software research and design staff must follow best practices when determining requirements;
-- All functions must be subjected to unit testing, with the exception of those that perform input/output tasks;
+- All functions must be subjected to unit testing, except for those that perform input/output tasks;
 - Javadoc should be used by the program to create helpful instructions for Java code;